Frank Zappa: Health deterioration

 In 1991, Zappa was chosen to be one of four featured composers at the Frankfurt Festival in 1992 (the others were John Cage, Karlheinz Stockhausen, and Alexander Knaifel).
 Zappa was approached by the German chamber ensemble Ensemble Modern, which was interested in playing his music for the event.
 Although ill, he invited them to Los Angeles for rehearsals of new compositions and new arrangements of older material.
 Zappa also got along with the musicians, and the concerts in Germany and Austria were set up for later in the year.
 Zappa also performed in 1991 in Prague, claiming that "was the first time that he had a reason to play his guitar in 3 years", and that that moment was just "the beginning of a new country", and asked the public to "try to keep your country unique, do not change it into something else".

 John Kricfalusi, creator of Nickelodeon's The Ren & Stimpy Show, idolized Zappa and got him to voice the Pope in the episode "Powdered Toast Man"; as Zappa was too ill to head to Spümcø at Los Angeles, he recorded his lines at his residence.
-The episode aired in August 1992 to significant controversy without relation to Zappa's appearance.
+The episode aired in August 1992 to significant controversy unrelated to Zappa's appearance.

 In September 1992, the concerts went ahead as scheduled but Zappa could only appear at two in Frankfurt due to illness.
 At the first concert, he conducted the opening "Overture" and the final "G-Spot Tornado", as well as the theatrical "Food Gathering in Post-Industrial America, 1992" and "Welcome to the United States" (the remainder of the program was conducted by the ensemble's regular conductor Peter Rundel).
 Zappa received a 20-minute ovation.
 "G-Spot Tornado" was performed with Canadian dancer Louise Lecavalier.
 It was Zappa's last professional public appearance, as the cancer was spreading to such an extent that he was in too much pain to enjoy an event that he otherwise found "exhilarating".
 Recordings from the concerts appeared on The Yellow Shark (1993), Zappa's last release during his lifetime, and some material from studio rehearsals appeared on the posthumous Everything Is Healing Nicely (1999).